whoschek/bzfs/README.md

     and the receiving Unix user at the destination should be separate Unix user accounts with separate private keys even if both accounts reside on the same machine, per the principle of least privilege.
-    Further, if you do not plan to use the --force* flags or --delete-missing-snapshots or --delete-missing-dataset then ZFS
-    permissions 'rollback,destroy' can be omitted.
+    Further, if you do not plan to use the --force* flags and --delete-* CLI options then ZFS permissions 'rollback,destroy' can be omitted.
 If you do not plan to customize the respective ZFS dataset property then ZFS permissions
     'canmount,mountpoint,readonly,compression,encryption,keylocation,recordsize'
     can be omitted, arriving at the absolutely minimal set of required destination permissions: `mount,create,receive`.